Updated on 12/18/2023 with the latest instructions on Windows 11 and true wireless earbud pairing

 If you have followed the steps above and your device still isn’t pairing, try clearing your existing paired devices and re-pair your headphones or speaker.
-You can do this either by long pressing the MFB button while charging until the blue light flashes 3 times or by holding down the MFP and Volume + buttons for four seconds (which one works varies by model).
+You can do this by long pressing the MFB button while charging until the blue light flashes three times or by holding down the MFB and Volume + buttons for four seconds (which works varies by model).
+For true wireless headphones, try pressing and holding the MFB button for up to seconds while the buds are in the case.
 If this doesn't work, get more ideas in our detailed guide on how to fix Bluetooth pairing problems.

 [Image credits: Mpow, Techlicious]